top of page

 ...with sword and with spear and with the brown shield.
 (First Riustringer Codex)

 The long pole-spears bear resemblance with the well-known fifteenth-century Swiss pikes, but Frisians were using these spears much earlier.
 A report of the Battle of Kuinre against Holland in the year 1397, illustrates one of its functions.
 It recounts how the Frisians had driven their steel-tipped poles into a bulwark with the points facing upwards in a slant (Mol 2022).
 The steal trident made sure the spear would hold its position against the enemy.
 Our guess is that the name chevaux de frise 'Frisian horses', which were military defensive obstacles previously used in the US against cavalry, but till recently also known in the UK during railroad constructions to prevent people from walking onto the railway track, derives from the Frisian pike formations.
-In Dutch language a cheval de frise is called a Friese ruiter 'Frisian horseman'.
+In the Dutch language a cheval de frise is called a Friese ruiter 'Frisian horseman'.

-Similar late-medieval murals concerning their appearance exist in other churches in the province of Groningen as well, namely those of Den Andel, Stedum and Woldendorp.
+Similar late-medieval murals concerning their appearance exist in other churches in the province of Groningen as well, namely those of Den Andel, Stedum, and Woldendorp.
 Walking barefoot was probably customary for the Frisians living at the salt marsh.
 A tradition that survived among the Frisians living at the Hallig islands in the region of Nordfriesland even until the nineteenth century (Knol 2021).

 an image of a seal of Upstalsboom treaty